relaycoder/relaycode/docs/FEATURES-ROADMAP.md

+####
+1. change config naming from relaycode.config.json/ts to relay.config.json/ts
+2. change .relaycode dir to .relay
+3. all yaml transaction should be in .relay/transactions/{uuid}.yaml also undone in .relay/transactions/undone

 #### ✅ DONE: separate file system ops in another file for differentiate concerns

 #### ✅ DONE: should be no type of any/unknown